D0n9X1n/hexo-tag-cloud/README.md

   </div>
 <% } %>
 ```
++ ** src should be the tagcloud.swf path，such as my site is :http://mikecoder.github.io, then src="http://mikecoder.github.io/tagcloud.swf"**
-bgcolor: this is the background color
++ bgcolor: this is the background color

 you can see the **flashvars** param, and you can change the [tcolor, tcolor2, hicolor, tspeed, distr] params, to suit your own blog.
 + tcolor: tags color, use 0xffffff instead of #ffffff or ffffff
 + tcolor2: tags color 2, only 2 colors support